Stoney Point (California): Gabrielino-Tongva Natives occupy the land

-Gabrielino Indians believed that greediness and food hoarding were reprehensible traits and thus the proper management of food resources was evident in their culture.
+Gabrielino Natives believed that greediness and food hoarding were reprehensible traits and thus the proper management of food resources was evident in their culture.
 Fishermen and hunters were prohibited from consuming their own kill in order to discourage hoarding.
 At certain times of the year, large populations of people would get together to collect seasonal crops or collaborate in large-scale hunts.
-It was important to the Gabrielino Indians that the entire village population participated in harvesting seeds in the plain.
+It was important to the Gabrielino Natives that the entire village population participated in harvesting seeds in the plain.

 The Gabrielinos made sure to minimize their ecological footprint as much as possible to follow their beliefs.
-These Indians were very interested in the spiritual world, and members of the communities called shamans would interpret the environment.
+These Natives were very interested in the spiritual world, and members of the communities called shamans would interpret the environment.
 They believed that the universe was always in a state of flux, which explains their desire to maintain the preservation of the environment and the resources it provides them with.
 They turned to these shamans to continue the proper alignment of forces in the universe as well as tap into heavenly bodies to perform sacred rituals.
 The only main way they left a significant impact on the land was through rock art, which was harmless to the environment.
 They used two different techniques: petroglyphs (rock carving) and pictographs (rock paintings).
 Pictured here is a petroglyph of a rabbit or squirrel, it can be found to the left of the "X" that is carved into the face of the rock that is at the center of the photo.
 Most art was created during ceremonies as elaborate rituals.
-Following generations have preserved the remaining artwork in museums around the region, but some ancient rock art sites of the Gabrielino Indians can still be visited in the area throughout Stoney Point.
+Following generations have preserved the remaining artwork in museums around the region, but some ancient rock art sites of the Gabrielino Natives can still be visited in the area throughout Stoney Point.

 Water catch basins and mortars used for grinding nuts and seeds can still be found on the uppermost boulders at Stoney Point.

-It wasn’t until the creation of the California Missions, built by the Spaniards beginning in 1769, stripped the Indians of their land and turned it into an urban dwellers’ area.
+It wasn't until the creation of the California Missions, built by the Spaniards beginning in 1769, stripped the Natives of their land and turned it into an urban dwellers’ area.
 The creek bed on the West side of Stoney Point was the western boundary of the San Fernando Mission.
-By 1834, Ranchos of California were also being created on Indian land.
-It was actually the construction of railroads and other forms of industrialization by settlers other than the Indians that created the greatest amount of harmful change to the land around Stoney Point.
+By 1834, Ranchos of California were also being created on Native land.
+It was actually the construction of railroads and other forms of industrialization by settlers other than the Natives that created the greatest amount of harmful change to the land around Stoney Point.

-Movies and Television
+Movies and television

 Stoney Point has been the backdrop in many movies and television shows since the silent film era.
 Dollhouse, Seinfeld, and CSI: Las Vegas have all used Stoney Point as a location.